Wonder Woman: Bloodlines

 Characters designs, with Steven Choi and Bryce Collins stepping in for Phil Bourassa – who regularly handles the “in-continuity” DC Universe Movie titles – are expressive, slick and animate beautifully.
 It’s great to see Bourassa’s Wonder Woman design interpreted by another artist, as it adds a fresh quality and reaffirms the solid choices made when first designing the costumes and overall look for the “in-continuity” titles.
 It’s almost like when comic books would have a guest artist pop in for an issue or two to give the regular artist a break.
 The animation is also strong here, though it does stumble a bit during the bigger set pieces.
 Don’t get me wrong, the movie looks really great.

 It’s fantastic to see Wonder Woman headlining another animated movie, even if it did take ten years after 2009’s Wonder Woman, and there’s plenty here to entertain fans.
 While it’s not the strongest entry in the DC Universe Movie, it’s still an enjoyable trip through Wonder Woman’s massive world.
 Both the movie and the characters look great, and the cast is on point.
 The story might not bring anything new to the table, and the dialogue is pretty ham-fisted at times, but it’s still a worthwhile journey with a satisfying destination.
 The excellent score by Weidmann then ties the entire film together with a bow.
-Wonder Woman: Bloodlines might not hit it our of the park, but it’s an animated movie that was a long time coming and worth the wait.
+Wonder Woman: Bloodlines might not hit it out of the park, but it’s an animated movie that was a long time coming and, while not strongest, was still worth the wait.
 Recommended!

 Click above to view more images!